United World College of the Adriatic: Other

 Students at the college are eligible, after graduation, to participate in the Shelby Davis Scholarship program, which funds undergraduate study, based on need, for UWC students at over 90 universities in the United States, including most Ivy League universities.

+The Class of 2025 consisted of 93 students who continued their studies at 49 universities worldwide, with approximately 29% enrolling at universities in Europe, 55% outside Europe, and about 16% taking a gap year before further study.
+Among the universities attended by graduates are institutions such as Sciences Po, Bard College Berlin, University of Toronto, Trinity College Dublin, University of Oslo, University of Ljubljana, Hult International Business School, Brown University, Yale University, Leiden University, Politecnico di Milano, and Keio University.

-Beginning in 2023, Princess Ariane of the Netherlands will study at the school.
+Princess Ariane of the Netherlands attended the college from 2023 to 2025, graduating with the IB diploma.
 Her father, King Willem-Alexander, and older sister, Princess Alexia, both studied at the United World College of the Atlantic.
+The 2024 romantic drama film Before We Forget, directed by and starring Juan Pablo Di Pace, is partly set at UWC Adriatic and is inspired by the director’s experiences as a student at the college in the late 1990s.